SheetJS/sheetjs/demos/react/README.md

 import XLSX from 'xlsx';
 ```

-This demo shows a simple React component transpiled in the browser using the babel
+This demo shows a simple React component transpiled in the browser using Babel
 standalone library.
 Since there is no standard React table model, this demo
 settles on the array of arrays approach.